The Top 4 Gray & Greige Paint Colours for Cabinets

 3. Benjamin Moore Kingsport Gray HC-86

 Sure, it says ‘gray’ but this one really is more greige than anything as it sits almost smack dab in the middle of gray and beige – slightly favouring the warmer side of things.

 If you are looking for a warmer colour, then this one could work well for you.
 Kingsport Gray does the job of being a diehard ‘neutral’ with more warmth and softness than the other 2.

 Kingsport Gray is shown here with a beautiful (and affordable) Formica countertop.
-A soft and subtle way to neutralize a space, yet give it some great personality.
+A soft and subtle way to neutralize a space, yet gives some great personality.

 Kingsport Gray cabinets work great with…